Guazacapán: History

-The town dates back to pre-Columbian times, being in existence prior to the coming of the Spanish Conquistadores in the 16th century.
+The town dates back to pre-Columbian times, being in existence prior to the arrival of the Spanish Conquistadores in the 16th century.

 Guazacapán is known for the supposed witchcraft that used to be widely practiced by the indigenous people.
 The last of the great wizards, Pedro Dávila, died in 1974, and the craft is quickly being forgotten.
 There are still a few people who practice "white magic" in Guazacapán.

-Once the Guazacapán area was inhabited by Xinca, one of Guatemala's indigenous groups.
+The Guazacapán area was once inhabited by Xinca, one of Guatemala's indigenous groups.
 They settled there after the Pipil.
-Currently, there are efforts being made to teach the ancient Xinca language to the newer generations.
+Currently, there are efforts being made to teach the ancient Xinca language (Guazacapán) to the newer generations.
 There is in the town a rich history, and the people who live there keep that history alive through celebrations that incorporate traditional costume, marimba music and folkloric dance.